ACAMAR Projects

 ACAMAR is currently collaborating on projects connected with FAST, SKA and Antarctic astronomy, but is actively encouraging other opportunities and will facilitate collaboration in other large projects.

-To see some of ACAMAR’s successful collaboration case studies, please visit this link.
+To see some of ACAMAR’s successful collaboration case studies, please visit this page.

 The Five-hundred-meter Aperture Spherical radio Telescope (FAST) is a Chinese mega-science project aiming to build the largest single dish radio telescope in the world, with innovative concepts.
 It is funded by the National Development and Reform Commission (NDRC) and managed by the National Astronomical observatories (NAOC) of Chinese Academy of Sciences (CAS), with the government of Guizhou province as a cooperation partner.